Changing Medicare Supplement Plans

 After the Medigap Open Enrollment Period, insurers can refuse to sell you a Medigap policy, delay coverage, or charge you a higher premium because of an existing health condition.
 The insurance company may also ask you to submit to a medical underwriting process and deny you coverage or charge you a higher rate based on its findings.

 There are some exceptions to the rule, however.
-You may have a guaranteed-issue right to buy a MedSupp policy if any of the following apply:
+In some situations, you have the guaranteed-issue right to buy a Medicare Supplement policy outside of your Medicare Supplement Open Enrollment Period:

 You have a Medicare Advantage plan, and the insurance company has left your service area.